DavidSchinazi/draft-schinazi-update-on-milestones/draft-schinazi-update-on-milestones.md

 within the area directors' mandate to request that chairs update milestones.
 However, since chairs are a volunteer unpaid position, they might not always have the time to fulfill all the tasks requested by their responsible area director.
-The IESG would need to demonstrate the benefits of up-to-date milestones in order to motivate their use.
+The benefits of up-to-date milestones would need to demonstrated in order to motivate their use.

 ## Improve Tooling to Automate Milestones